At the National Institute for Biological Standards and Control (NIBSC) we are committed to protecting and respecting your privacy.

 We sometimes also process more sensitive types of personal information:

-Article 6 of the General Data Protection Regulation sets out the six legal bases for processing that might apply, depending on the context.
+Article 6 of the GDPR sets out the six legal bases for processing that might apply, depending on the context.
 These are:

 We use the following lawful grounds for processing personal information to support our work: